Pylons/pyramid/docs/narr/environment.rst

 Preventing Cache Busting
 ------------------------

-Prevent the ``cachebuster`` static view configuration argument from having any effect globally in this process when this value is true.
+Prevent the ``cachebust`` static view configuration argument from having any effect globally in this process when this value is true.
 No cache buster will be configured or used when this is true.